terraform-cisco-modules/terraform-intersight-imm/README.md

 11. Ethernet QoS.
 See Module policies_vnic_qos and the example in the examples/policies directory.

-12. Fibre Channel Adapter (Under Developement).
+12. Fibre Channel Adapter.
 See Module policies_vhba_adapter and the example in the examples/policies directory.

-13. Fibre Channel Network (Under Developement).
+13. Fibre Channel Network.
 See Module policies_vhba_network and the example in the examples/policies directory.

-14. Fibre Channel QoS (Under Developement).
+14. Fibre Channel QoS.
 See Module policies_vhba_qos and the example in the examples/policies directory.

 15. IMC Access.
 See Module policies_imc_access and the example in the examples/policies directory.